jacobsayono/robot-kinematics/README.md

 ![alt text](https://i.imgur.com/mc9vZw6.png)
 ![alt text](https://i.imgur.com/8Y24aUT.png)

-There are some videos included in the zip file, but it is definitely quite underwhelming hahaha.

-I would recommend checking the `simulation.avi` video first included in this repository!
+There are some videos included in the zip file, but I would recommend checking the `simulation.avi` video first included in this repository!